The Cats (Dutch band)

 The Cats were a Dutch rock band formed in Volendam in 1964.

 They were active (with a few interruptions) from 1964 until 1985 and had their most successful period from 1968 until 1975.

 Of the many hits the band had at home and abroad, the biggest one is "One Way Wind", which was released in 38 countries and a top ten number in several of them, of which it was a number one in Switzerland.
 In Germany it sold more than a million copies.
 The song has been covered by some 150 other artists.
-The number was written by Arnold Muhren, bass-player and chief composer.
+The number was written by Arnold Mühren, bass-player and chief composer.

 Further band members were Cees Veerman (vocals/guitar/percussion) and Piet Veerman (vocals/guitar), Theo Klouwer (drums), and Jaap Schilder (guitar) and Piet Keizer (guitar; for three years).

 Career

 1960s

-The band began life as two separate duos: Cees Veerman (6 October 1943 - 15 March 2014) and Arnold Muhren (born 28 January 1944) who started in a skiffle band; and cousins Piet Veerman (born 1 March 1943) and Jaap Schilder (born 9 January 1943) who modelled themselves after the Everly Brothers.
-The duos merged and became The Mystic Four, with Cees and Piet Veerman on vocals and guitar, Schilder on guitar (and piano), and Muhren on bass.
+The band began life as two separate duos: Cees Veerman (6 October 1943 - 15 March 2014) and Arnold Mühren (born 28 January 1944) who started in a skiffle band; and cousins Piet Veerman (born 1 March 1943) and Jaap Schilder (born 9 January 1943) who modelled themselves after the Everly Brothers.
+The duos merged and became The Mystic Four, with Cees and Piet Veerman on vocals and guitar, Schilder on guitar (and piano), and Mühren on bass.
 By 1965 they changed their name to The Blue Cats, a reference to the colour of their suits and Cees' nickname, Poes (Dutch for 'cat').
 Dropping the 'Blue' from their name in 1966 they recruited drummer Theo Klouwer (30 June 1947 – 8 February 2001).

 The Cats borrowed money from Jan Buys, who was later to become their manager, and recorded their first singles that immediately entered the charts.
 Singing in English thanks to a songwriting duo from England, the group sounded British.
-Cees initially performed the majority of the lead vocals but that was to change by 1968 when the band recorded a cover version of Studio Six' "Times Were When"; Piet felt that this song suited his voice better and Cees agreed.
+Cees initially performed the majority of the lead vocals but that was to change by 1968 when the band recorded a cover version of Studio Six's "Times Were When"; Piet felt that this song suited his voice better and Cees agreed.
 Arnold's lyrics and Piet's sad voice appeared to be a match made in heaven, spawning five Top 10 hits in the next two years including "Lea" (dedicated to a faithful fan who died in a car accident), "Why?", "Scarlet Ribbons" and "Marian".